theresnotime/pleroma-ebooks/README.md

-# mstdn-ebooks
+# pleroma-ebooks
-**Lynnear Edition**

-This version makes quite a few changes from [the original](https://github.com/Jess3Jane/mastodon-ebooks), such as:
-- Unicode support
-- Non-Markov stuff
-- Stores toots in a sqlite database rather than a text file
-  - Doesn't unnecessarily redownload all toots every time
-- Ability to ignore specific CWs
-- Fixes Pleroma post fetching
-- Fixes Pleroma post replying too

-## FediBooks
-Before you use mstdn-ebooks to create your own ebooks bot, I recommend checking out [FediBooks](https://fedibooks.com).
-Compared to mstdn-ebooks, FediBooks offers a few advantages:
-- Hosted and maintained by someone else - you don't have to worry about updating, keeping the computer on, etc
-- No installation required
-- A nice UI for managing your bot(s)
-- Easy configuration

-However, there are still a few reasons you might want to use mstdn-ebooks instead:
-- Your data stays local to your machine
-- More customisation potential - you can edit mstdn-ebooks to add functionality
-- Replying more (in)frequently than FediBooks allows

-Like mstdn-ebooks, FediBooks is free, both as in free of charge and free to modify, self-host, and more.
+It's like [@AgathaSorceress's mstdn-ebooks] but it supports Pleroma better.

 ## Secure Fetch
-Secure fetch (aka authorised fetches, authenticated fetches, secure mode...) is *not* supported by mstdn-ebooks, and will fail to download any posts from users on instances with secure fetch enabled.
+Secure fetch (aka authorised fetches, authenticated fetches, secure mode...) is *not* supported by pleroma-ebooks, and will fail to download any posts from users on instances with secure fetch enabled.
 For more information, see [this wiki page](https://github.com/Lynnesbian/mstdn-ebooks/wiki/Secure-fetch).

-## Install/usage Guide
-An installation and usage guide is available [here](https://cloud.lynnesbian.space/s/jozbRi69t4TpD95).
-It's primarily targeted at Linux, but it should be possible on BSD, macOS, etc. I've also put some effort into providing steps for Windows, but I can't make any guarantees as to its effectiveness.

-### Docker
-While there is a Docker version provided, it is **not guaranteed to work**.
-I personally don't use Docker and don't know how the Dockerfile works; it was create over a year ago by someone else and hasn't been updated since.
-It might work for you, it might not.
-If you'd like to help update the Dockerfile, please get in touch with me on the Fediverse.

 ## Compatibility
 | Software  | Downloading statuses                                              | Posting | Replying                                                    |